-is COBOL uses file.index.FILENAME to associate new files to a particular file system.
-In this way, files that use a different file system from the default can still be used.
+Filename-HOST is used to associate new files to a particular file system.
+It differs from the DEFAULT-HOST variable in that it associates single data files to a file system.
+In this way, files that use a different file system than the default file system can be used.